ultimate-notion/ultimate-notion/docs/usage/page_introduction.md

 ## Working with properties

-The properties of a page are all subclasses of [PropertyValue] and each provides a `value` attribute to access the actual low-level Python object like `int`, `float`, `datetime`, the `str` subtype [RichText] and so on.
-There are a few excpetions though like [Select], [MultiSelect] and [Status] where value will return an [Option] object given you access to its name, color and description.
+The properties of a page provide access to the actual low-level Python object like `int`, `float`, `datetime`, the `str` subtype [RichText] and so on.
+There are a few exceptions though, like [Select], [MultiSelect] and [Status], where an [Option] object given you access to its name, color and description.

-To change a page property, we can just assign a new value to the corresponding [PropertyValue].
-This is possible with the corresponding property value from the `value` attribute but also using the low-level Python object.
-To demonstrate this we gonna set a different due date for our task but first we save the current value to switch it back again.
+To change a page property, we can just assign a new value to the corresponding property, e.g.:

 ```python
 from datetime import datetime, timedelta